1/28/2025

 George Staffos

-Bank of America
+Analyst, Bank of America

 speaker

-Wayne Wastech
+Wayne Wastechek

 Vice President and Chief Financial Officer

-our land management practices always aim to maintain a sustainable harvest profile, but that's impacted by forest growth rates, how we maximize NPV generated by our timberland harvest.
-But now on the land sales activity, we're portfolio managers.
+Yeah, George, this is Wayne.
+So taking your first question on the harvest volumes for 2025, it really comes down to a couple things.
+So as we discussed in our prepared remarks, first, it's normal variability of our harvest volumes.
+Every year we have fluctuations.
+It can fluctuate either way a couple hundred thousand tons.
+Second thing is land sales activities.
+Our land management practices always aim to maintain a sustainable harvest profile, but, you know, that's impacted by forest growth rates, you know, how we maximize NPV, you know, generated by our timberland harvest.
+But now on the land sales activity, you know, we're portfolio managers.
 We're always looking at options to generate attractive returns.
-For example, in Q4, we sold a larger tract for conservation purposes.
-This was at a premium timberland value at almost three times TMV.
-We had that initially in our 2025 harvest plan, now which we had to adjust our 2025 outlook because of that land sale.
-So it really comes into play, those two pieces.
+You know, for example, in Q4, we sold a larger tract for conservation purposes.
+You know, this was at a premium to timberland value at almost, three times TMV.
+And, you know, we had that initially in our 2025 harvest plan now, which we had to adjust our 25 outlook because of that land sale.
+So, so it really comes into play those, those two pieces.

 speaker